codepo8/web-cheatcodes/remove-redirects.md

 # Avoid unwanted redirects

 Some - let's say fringe content - sites on the web annoy users by adding redirections when you click on them before you can interact with any of the real content.
-Basically clicking anywhere will create a new page to pop up.
+Basically clicking anywhere will cause a new page to pop up.
 Some use a transparent overlay for that [which you can remove using the Elements tool](overlays.md) but others are sneakier.

 If you check the [unwanted redirect demo page](https://codepo8.github.io/web-cheatcodes/demos/redirect.html) using the Inspect tool you won't find an overlay.